 Undergraduate students attend the SOT Annual Meeting and ToxExpo for free, partaking in all meeting activities that are open to meeting registrants.
 Plus, special programs are available for undergraduates to maximize their experience.
-For undergraduates looking for funding support to attend the meeting, SOT has multiple awards available for undergraduate students, including the SOT Undergraduate Research Award.
+For undergraduates looking for funding support to attend the meeting, SOT has multiple awards available for undergraduate students, including the SOT Undergraduate Research Award and Undergraduate Diversity Program Student Travel Award.

 Recipients of the Undergraduate Diversity Program Student Travel Awards and Advisor Travel Awards participate in a three-day program to learn more about toxicology and careers in biomedical research.
 The program begins Saturday evening with networking in mentoring groups; an introduction to toxicology; and the CDI Reunion, a celebration including current and past program participants and organizers.
 On Sunday, students and advisors participate in the all-day Undergraduate Education Program.
 On Monday, the students and advisors participate in Scientific Sessions, visit posters, and attend the In Vitro Toxicology Lecture and Luncheon for Students.
 Participants continue to network with toxicologists and have a special session to conclude this concentrated exposure to toxicology and opportunities in the biomedical sciences after graduate studies.View Schedule

 This daylong program introduces undergraduates to topics in various toxicology disciplines.
 This program features three scientific presentations about diverse toxicological research and a case study that provides an opportunity for students to explore and interpret data.
 Students also meet with graduate students and academic program directors to learn how to submit strong graduate school applications and the merits of specific graduate programs, as well as how to succeed in graduate school.
 During the program, students are given the opportunity to network with SOT mentors and toxicologists in various employment sectors to become more familiar with what life is like in different career paths in toxicology.
-Lastly, students will meet with toxicology graduate program directors from across the US.View Schedule
+Lastly, students will have open time to meet with toxicology graduate program directors from various institutions.View Schedule

 Remember that undergraduate students receive free registration to the SOT Annual Meeting and ToxExpo by sending a completed Registration Form and copy of their student ID to the SOT Registration Department.
 Undergraduates also are eligible for many awards that recognize research and provide travel support, such as the SOT Undergraduate Research Award.